Wyn Griffiths: Career

 Griffiths was born on a farm in the village of Blaengwynfi, near Maesteg.
 He began his career as an amateur with Derby County during wartime.
-He also appeared as a guest player for Cardiff City and Arsenal, including playing in the club's match against Russian side Dynamo Moscow who were touring the UK in 1945.
+He also appeared as a guest player for Cardiff City and Arsenal, including playing in Arsenal's match against Soviet side Dynamo Moscow who were touring the UK in 1945.
 He played the first 45 minutes of the match but was replaced at half time by Colchester United goalkeeper Harry Brown, who had attended the game as a spectator.
 Griffiths was forced off after sustaining an injury when he was kicked in the head by opposition forward Konstantin Beskov.
 When Griffiths was unable to continue, a call was issued around the ground for a replacement with Brown arriving in the home dressing room just before Charlton Athletic's Sam Bartram.

 He signed for Cardiff City at the end of the war and made his professional debut in 1948, playing in a 1–1 draw with Newcastle United.
 However, he was unable to break into the first team ahead of Danny Canning and later Phil Joslin and eventually left the side in 1952.
 He moved to Newport County where he made three league appearances.